mitchhenderson/mitchhenderson.org/content/post/Tidy-Catapult-10Hz-Export.md

 ## Step 2

 Export the files from Openfield **without changing their filename** and save them in a folder with an appropriate name **that has 2 parts to it separated by a blank space**.
-A good example is "Round 1" or "vs Bulldogs" or "Week 2" (these are the examples I've used in the code above).
+A good example is "Round 1" or "vs Bulldogs" or "Week 2" (these are the examples I've used in the code below).

-The name is important as the code is looking for a 2-part name to become a column in the final output.
+The name is important as the code is looking for a 2-part name separated by a space to become a column in the final output.

 This folder of `.csv` exports needs to be placed within the parent folder created in Step 1.